antazo/automation-toolbox/README.md

 # Automation Toolbox
 ### Python · Bash · PowerShell

-This repo serves as a general placeholder for Python, Bash and PowerShell material, and other CLI snippets that I want to keep track of, for future reference and educational purposes.
+Placeholder for Python, Bash and PowerShell material, and other CLI snippets that I want to keep track of, for future reference and educational purposes.

- * Some of the scripts were used for Qwiklabs, Colab, and Jupyter practices.
+ * Some of the scripts were used for Qwiklabs, Colab, and Jupyter assessments.

 ## Pythonic modules cheat sheet:
 Multiprocessing (CPU-bound tasks):